N-M-Luna/recipe-box/README.md

 - GET **/grocery-list** - reads the user's grocery list

-- PUT **/menu/** - update user's menu to include a recipe and the user's grocery list to include the corresponding ingredients.
+- PUT **/menu/:recipeId** - update user's menu to include a recipe and the user's grocery list to include the corresponding ingredients.

 - DELETE **/menu/** - delete all recipes from user's menu and all ingredients from user's grocery list.

+- DELETE **/menu/:recipeId** - delete a recipe from user's menu and corresponding ingredients from user's grocery list.

 ## Project requirements